 Weather in Delhi

-The climate of Delhi is subtropical, and there is a vast difference between summer and winter temperatures.
-During the long summers, the city's temperature soars and the heat is often exacerbated by a dusty, dry wind.
+The climate of Delhi is both humid subtropical and semi-arid, and there is a vast difference between summer and winter temperatures.
+During the long summers, the city's temperature soars, and the heat is often exacerbated by a dusty, dry wind.
 The hottest months of the year are May and June.

 The rainy season in Delhi begins in early July, lasting until the end of September.
 This is when monsoons deliver most of the city's annual average rainfall.